 - On your website, you may decide to post your status as ‘currently building portfolio’ and that discounted sessions are only available for those who fit the casting call requirements.
 Don’t allow this to look like a desperate free-for-all.
 Be calculated about who you shoot and make sure it serves your business, too.
 Not just the people you’re shooting.

 - Place a date at which your portfolio building will end and state your future prices.
-You may want to expand your pricing slowly as explained in Easy as Pie.
+You may want to expand your pricing slowly.
 But always let them know what to expect in the future.

 - When you’re ready to start trading, update your Facebook page and website to reflect that you’re open for business and “now accepting portrait commissions” or similar wording.
 Since your website & Facebook page have already been up and running since you first started building your portfolio, you will open for business with a few eyes on you and it.
 This will have built the excitement and anticipation for your grand opening so that when you start trading, people will be ready.